 Although they are often used interchangeably, the terms "automated vehicle" and "autonomous vehicle" are not synonymous.
 An automated vehicle can be driven normally, with or without the intervention of a driver under certain conditions, whereas an autonomous vehicle can be operated without human monitoring or intervention.
 They are also known as "driverless vehicles" or "intelligent vehicles".

 There are also "connected vehicles," which communicate with the driver, and other vehicles and other connected infrastructures using various technologies.

 The arrival of autonomous vehicles and connected vehicles on our roads may have a positive impact, notably as regards the road safety record, traffic congestion and the transportation of goods, to name only those.

 Amendments to the Highway Safety Code in 2018 not only introduced a definition of what constitutes an “autonomous vehicle”, but also opened the door to the implementation of pilot projects to test new modes of transportation and to regulate the operation of this new type of vehicle.

 Testing an autonomous vehicle on a public road open to road vehicle traffic is only authorized when it is part of a pilot project.
 Only the Minister of Transport can authorize pilot projects to test new modes of transportation that make use of technological innovations while ensuring that the safety of road users is not compromised.
 Pilot projects usually last for 5 years, but can be extended by up to 2 years.

 Putting an autonomous vehicle into operation on a public road is therefore prohibited, unless the vehicle is being tested as part of a pilot project.
 The only exception applies to vehicles with a driving automation level of 3, as defined by SAE International Standard J3016.
 The sale of such vehicles is authorized in Canada.
-Consult the Society of Automotive Engineers (SAQ) Classification (PDF, 96 KB)This file does not meet Web accessibility standards..
+Consult the Society of Automotive Engineers (SAQ) Classification (PDF, 95.9 ko)This file does not meet the Web accessibility standard..